FAQ

 - BBSEA Focus Country Window: For solutions that can be implemented over 18 months in Georgia, Moldova, or Türkiye.
 This window offers grants of USD 50,000–300,000 plus 12 months of technical assistance.

 Due to the current situation, which directly impacts the ability to implement new on-the-ground projects, implementation in Ukraine is not possible at this time.
-However, Ukrainian innovators are still encouraged to apply to this window, and implement their project in one of the above mentioned countries.
+However, Ukrainian innovators are still encouraged to apply to this window, and implement their project in one of the above mentioned countries. - Greater Black Sea Window: For early-stage concepts.
+This window offers in-kind technical assistance worth up to USD 20,000 over 6 months — no direct funding.

 Q: What happens if my idea is early-stage, but I have a clear plan for implementation in a focus country?